IntJacobiWithError

 - In

-static inline int int_jacobi_no_error(Int *a, Int *n) {
+static inline int int_jacobi_no_error(const Int *a, const Int *n) {

 return IntJacobiWithError(a, n, NULL);